Electrical Engineering (EE)

 EE 5693.
 Dielectric and Optoelectronic Devices.
 (3-0) 3 Credit Hours.

+Prerequisite: Graduate standing or consent of instructor.
 Introduction to functional dielectric and optoelectronic materials and devices.
 Dielectric polarization, relaxation, loss and breakdown properties.
 Mechanisms of piezoelectric, pyroelectric, and electro-optic properties of solid state materials.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5743.
 Network Multi-agent Systems.
 (3-0) 3 Credit Hours.